nizzaneela/Programming_error_explanation/README.md

 100	0.016277	1371985	144107	710
 ```

 The tMRCA from the last day of the simulation is used as the time of stable coalescence.
-This can be seen by comparing the coalescence times in each simulation's `coalData_parameterized.txt` to the coalescent time recoreded in the [summary data](https://github.com/sars-cov-2-origins/multi-introduction/raw/main/FAVITES-COVID-Lite/cumulative_results/FAVITES_results.zip) on GitHub.
+This can be seen by comparing the coalescence times in each simulation's `coalData_parameterized.txt`, to those time recorded in the [summary data](https://github.com/sars-cov-2-origins/multi-introduction/raw/main/FAVITES-COVID-Lite/cumulative_results/FAVITES_results.zip) on GitHub.
 ```
 Run	Coalescent time	First ascertained	First unascertained	First hospitalized	infections 0001	0.016277	0.003101	0.018548	0.038307	3
 ...
 ```

 This means the code removes basal lineages that do not have active sampled infections at the end of simulation (day 100), even if they do have active sampled infections at the end of sampling period (infection 50,000).
-This does not agree with the method described in the text, and enhances the filtering effect of the stable coalescence so that the frequency of basal polyomies is increased further.
+This does not agree with the method described in the text, and it enhances the filtering effect of the stable coalescence, so that the frequency of basal polyomies is increased further.

 ### The primary case state